 Here we group black dots into one group and whites into another one, because, well, dots of the same color look similar to one another.

 What’s this look like when applied to web design?
-Codeschool (now part of Pluralsight) makes all their testimonial boxes similar, so we see the testimonials as a single group:
+Mixpanel uses a similar design for links to case studies, so we see them as a single group, each reinforcing the other:

 3. Law of Closure